billtubbs/experiments/README.md

 # Experiments
-Tools to setup and manage machine learning tests and experiments on a remote machine.
+This repo contains tools to setup and manage manage machine learning tests and experiments.
+There are three main sets of tools here:

+1. [jobdispatcher.py](scripts/jobdispatcher.py) - tools to schedule and run multiple experiments on a remote machine
+2. [utils.py](scripts/utils.py) - automated creation of shell scripts to launch experiments
+3. [paramtests.py](scripts/paramtests.py) - function to generate random parameter values

 Screenshot: